 Astro "borrowed the best parts of our favorite tools and then added a few innovations of our own".

-by Ben Holmes
+First released in 2021 by Ben Holmes

 If there were an award for best SSG launch video, Ben's Slinkity announcement would get my vote.
 Slinkity isn't an SSG in its own right.
 It's a plugin that extends 11ty to bring React, Vue, or Svelte magic to your static website.